YangZhou1997/SafeBricks/README.md

     host$ sudo bash ../utils/vm-setup.sh
     ```

-3. Run the `sandbox` container from NetBricks/:
+3. After step 2, you machine meets the basic requirements of running NetBricks.
+Now you need to build and bind DPDK using [setupDpdk.sh](./setupDpdk.sh).
     ```shell
+    host$ ./setupDpdk.sh
+    ```

+4. Run the `sandbox` container from NetBricks/:
+   ```shell
    host$ make -f docker.mk run
    ```

-4. After step 3, you'll be in the container and then can compile and test NetBricks via
+5. After step 4, you'll be in the container and then can compile and test NetBricks via
    ```shell
    docker$ cd netbricks
    docker$ make build